SvenRosvall/VLCB-Arduino/README.md

 Support for Raspberry Pi Pico boards is provided by Martin Da Costa in the repository [VCAN2040](https://github.com/MartinDaCosta53/VCAN2040).

+## Programming a sketch
+There are a set of [example sketches](docs/Examples.md) that show complete sketches that makes up VLCB modules.
+This is a good starting point for creating your own module.

+The [VLCB API documentation](docs/API.md) describes the functions used in these example sketches and other functions that are available to module sketch developers.

 ## Getting help and support

 If you have any questions or suggestions please contact the library maintainers